 That's when Ashley Judd went and lost her mind.

-That's why they have nothing to run on.
+After eight years of Obama and his economic statistics, that's why they have nothing to run on.

-Keep open borders, keep Obamacare.
+Impeach Trump, keep open borders, keep Obamacare.

-Of course they want their crumbs back, and don't let anybody that Donald Trump appoints become a Supreme Court justice.
+Of course, they want their crumbs back, and don't let anybody that Donald Trump appoints become a Supreme Court justice.

-That they're banking on.
+Five things now that they're banking on.

 Nothing that would help the American people.